-Hens Bagijn, CEO of Audemars Piguet Northern Europe, says the decision to hold a golf tournament is totally in line with the brand spearheads: ‘Audemars Piguet focuses on contemporary art and golf, as these are areas where we can give optimal expression to the values of the brand.
+Hens Bagijn, Audemars Piguet's agent for Netherlands and Scandinavia, says the decision to hold a golf tournament is totally in line with the brand spearheads: ‘Audemars Piguet focuses on contemporary art and golf, as these are areas where we can give optimal expression to the values of the brand.
 Passion and precision, technology and art, directed and controlled by perfect discipline, are the distinctive characteristics of Audemars Piguet and golf.
 The Audemars Piguet Golf Trophy will enable us to give golf a permanent place in the experience of the brand in the Netherlands.’

 All guests, including René Froger, Henk ten Cate and Frank de Boer share enthusiasm about golf and the traditional approach of high-end watchmaking.
 This special day proved the brand philosophy ‘To break the rules, you must first master them.’